Weekly deal coaching. Real underwriting. 150+ active investors closing deals from $400K car wash conversions to 300,000 SF industrial facilities.

 We walk through specific pricing and plan options on the intro call.
 For most members the cost is meaningfully less than they save (or earn) on a single deal we help them underwrite, structure, or pass on.

-We meet for two live group coaching calls every week.
+We meet for two live mastermind calls every week.
 Most members spend three to five hours a week between calls, community engagement, and working on their own deals.
 The community runs on its own schedule, so you can dip in when you have ten spare minutes during the day.
 There's no required reading or weekly homework.
 The work is whatever you bring with you, which is your own deals and your own market.

 No. Members are spread across the country and operate in their own markets.
 We have active members in Florida, Alabama, Michigan, New York, Wisconsin, California, Tennessee, and beyond.
 We host two to three in-person events per year in Nashville and most members travel in for them, but the bulk of the program runs virtually.